 The Hunt for the Ozark Emerald

 The Ozark Emerald (Somatochlora ozarkensis) a regionally endemic dragonfly and identified as a Tier II species of greatest conservation need by the Oklahoma Department of Wildlife Conservation.
 We will conduct adult surveys and aquatic macroinvertebrate sampling with the primary focus being the discovery of Ozark Emerald larvae, which are unknown from the wild.
 Sampling will help determine the habitat of larval Ozark Emeralds and what macroinvertebrate species co-occur with them.
 We also will survey crayfish communities at the study sites, with special attention toward the Kiamichi Crayfish (Orconectes saxatilis), a Tier I species, and the Mena and Ouachita Mountain Crayfish (O. menaeand Procambarus tenuis), both Tier II species.
 Second, we will compile crayfish data from previous research projects in the Ouachita Mountains/West Gulf Coastal Plain Region.
 Allen Lab postdoc Dr. Daniel Nelson will be leading this project, and odonate specialist Brenda Smith from the Oklahoma Biological Survey is also a co-PI on the project.
-This project is funded by the Oklahoma Department of Wildlife Conservation.
+This project is funded by the Oklahoma Department of Wildlife Conservation, and will run from 2018-2021.

 Chasing the Peppered Shiner